ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/13 Week13 ELK Stack Project/1. Elk Stack Project/README.md

   * One main advantage is Ansible is an open-source tool.
   * Ansible uses a simple syntax written in YAML, called playbooks.
   * Ansible lets you define your hosts (remote machines) and allows you to control multiple servers via SSH.
   * Automation advantage vs manual configuration is time.
-That is why Ansible is such a usefull tool.
+That is why Ansible is such a useful tool.
-  * Automation with Ansible also reduces the chance of errors and improves consistantcy
+  * Automation with Ansible also reduces the chance of errors and improves consistency

 **The playbook implements the following tasks:**